ANIMAL AND PLANT HEALTH INSPECTION SERVICE (APHIS)

 In the final rule summary APHIS maintains that their plan to incorporate newly affected entities into the existing regulatory system using a phased implementation for conducting initial prelicensing inspections and compliance inspections eliminates the need for additional personnel.

 For the past several years, the APHIS budget has been shrinking; since 2010 the budget has decreased by approximately $87 million, or roughly 10 percent.
-In a recent February meeting, APHIS administrators discussed agency changes in response to reduced funding and how the agency plans to preserve core functions while challenged by annually decreasing budgets.
 The FY 2012 federal Budget contained appropriation for APHIS programs of $837 million, which was 8.3% or $76 million lower than the amount appropriated for APHIS in FY 2011.

-FY 2014 USDA Budget has been released and again there is little revision to the current budget.
-The APHIS 2014 budget request of $798 million is an overall reduction of $24 million from 2013.
-Money requested specifically for Animal Welfare activities and enforcement is $29 million, a requested increase of only $1 million which is split between Animal Welfare and Horse Protection.
-Increase for Horse Protection requested to $893,000 from current $500,000; therefore leaving virtually no additional funds to enact or enforce increased regulation.
+There was little revision to the APHIS 2014 budget; the requested $798 million was an overall reduction of $24 million from 2013.
+Money requested specifically for Animal Welfare activities and enforcement was $29 million, an increase of only $1 million split between Animal Welfare and Horse Protection.
+Increase for Horse Protection was requested to $893,000 from current $500,000; therefore leaving virtually no additional funds to enact or enforce increased regulation of dog and pet breeders.

 Help financially support SAOVA's successful pro-active advocacy!
 See Support SAOVA for options